vladbv/daily-coding-problem/README.md

-I love the DailyCodingProblems and this is part of my daily routine, to improve my skills.
+I love the DailyCodingProblems and this is part of my daily routine to improve my skills, and learn something new.

 <h2>Problem 1</h2>